timofeysie/acknowledge/notes/Core Java.md

     public abstract void method(); }
 ```
 If an abstract class is subclassed and contians unimplemented methods, it must also be declared abstract.
-- All of the methods in an interface are implicitly abstract, so the abstract modifier is not used. (it could be—it's just not necessary).

 - Unlike interfaces, abstract classes can contain fields that are not static and final, and they can contain implemented methods.
 - Such abstract classes are similar to interfaces, except that they provide a partial implementation, leaving it to subclasses to complete the implementation.
 - If an abstract class contains only abstract method declarations, it should be declared as an interface instead.